michalciurus/michalciurus.github.io/_posts/2016-11-02-RxSwift Safety Manual.md

 It'll print `2`, `2`.

 Most of time time it's enough if you just use the more high level `shareReplay` operator.
-It uses the `refCount` operator + `replay`.
+It uses the `refCount` operator and `replay`. `refCount` is like `connect`, but it's managed automatically - it stars when there's at least one observer. `replay` is useful to emit some elements to observers "late to the party".

 {% highlight swift %}
 let observableWithSideEffect = Observable<Int>.create { (observer) -> Disposable in